martinmaeland/Robot_Simulator/README.md

 - [ ] Animate robot

 ## Status
-Able to plot robot from DH-table, with given initial values.
+Able to pot robot from DH-table, with given initial values.
 ![robot_01](https://github.com/martinmaeland/Robot_Simulator/blob/master/media/robot_01.png)

 Animation of robot where q1 is element in [0, 2*pi] and q2 = -q1 .
 (For now this only works with manual input of range).